Paklock/HackRF1/SD-Card-(DEV).md

 ## Wrap Up

-Below is example demo of all basic CRUD functions for files and directorys.
+Below is example demo of all basic CRUD functions for files and directories.

 ### ui_newapp.hpp
 ```